solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 let mint: anchor.web3.PublicKey

 before(async () => {
-  let data = fs.readFileSync(
+  let rawdata = fs.readFileSync(
       "env9Y3szLdqMLU9rXpEGPqkjdvVn8YNHtxYNvCKXmHe.json"
-  )
+    );
+    let keyData = JSON.parse(rawdata);

-  let keypair = anchor.web3.Keypair.fromSecretKey(
+    let key = anchor.web3.Keypair.fromSecretKey(new Uint8Array(keyData));
-    new Uint8Array(JSON.parse(data))
-  )

-  const mint = await spl.createMint(
+    mint = await spl.createMint(
       connection,
       wallet.payer,
       wallet.publicKey,
       null,
       0,
-    keypair
-  )
+      key
+    );
 ...
 ```

 Lastly, run the test with the `local-testing` feature enabled.

 ```
-anchor test -- --features "local-testing"
+anchor test --skip-deploy -- --features "local-testing"
 ```

 You should see the following output:

 ```
 config
-  ✔ Payment completes successfully (406ms)
+    ✔ Initialize Admin should be successfully (416ms) ✔ Payment should complete successfully (426ms)

-1 passing (3s)
+  2 passing (2s)
 ```

 Boom.
 Just like that, you've used features to run two different code paths for
 different environments.

-#### 4. Program Config
+#### 4. admin config

 Features are great for setting different values at compilation, but what if you
 wanted to be able to dynamically update the fee percentage used by the program?
-Let's make that possible by creating a Program Config account that allows us to
+Let's make that possible by creating a admin config account that allows us to
 update the fee without upgrading the program.

 To begin, let's first update the `lib.rs` file to:

-1. Include a `SEED_PROGRAM_CONFIG` constant, which will be used to generate the
+1. Include a `SEED_ADMIN_CONFIG` constant, which will be used to generate the
-   PDA for the program config account.
+   PDA for the admin config account.
 2. Include an `ADMIN` constant, which will be used as a constraint when
-   initializing the program config account.
+   initializing the admin config account.
 Run the `solana address` command to
    get your address to use as the constant's value.
 3. Include a `state` module that we'll implement shortly.
 4. Include the `initialize_program_config` and `update_program_config`